Transitional Architecture Mon – Pyu – Pagan Period

 There is inscriptional proof that at least one of the earliest kings, Caw Rahan (956-1001), set up religious buildings in or near Pagan.

 According to modern chronicles, they represent King Caw Rahan as a heretic, a worshiper of Naga and spirits, as well as a follower of the Ari sect.
 The original inscriptions, on the other hand, show him as a man who achieved a lot of merit for his commitment to building Buddhist places of worship.
 All agree that he was a builder and the buildings that were attributed to him stood for more than 200 years and were likely made of brick or stone, assuming that this is correct the age of Burmese temple builders did not begin with Anawrahta.
 Referenced “Old Burma-Early Pagan” by Gordon H. Luce.
 King Caw Rahan died forty-three years before Anawrahta’s accession.

 Historical developments of architecture between the Mon, Pyu and Pagan Period

 Divided into three periods:

-- The “Classical Phase” which flourished from the 9th to 13th century.
-The sacred structures of the group of Buddhists of the HInayana Order are situated at Pagan, the capital of ancient Myanmar which was founded at 819 AD and it fell in 1286 AD., after the invasion of Kublai Khan which resulted in the end of a period in which the development of Pagan fell into decline and this classical style of architecture was never revived.
+- The “Classical Phase” flourished from the 9th to 13th century.
+The sacred structures of the group of Buddhists of the HInayana Order are situated at Pagan, the capital of ancient Myanmar which was founded in 819 AD and it fell in 1286 AD. after the invasion of Kublai Khan which resulted in the end of a period in which the development of Pagan fell into decline and this classical style of architecture was never revived.

 - From the end of the Classical phase to the present day the architecture evolved into a more intimate form of architectural expression, akin to folk arts, executed chiefly in wood in a very distinctive style and can be defined as the “Pagoda Period.”